Can a Nurse Continue to Work if Suspended by the Arizona Nursing Board? | License Suspension

-No, a nurse cannot work as a nurse if their license is suspended.
+A nurse cannot work as a nurse if their license is suspended.
 The Arizona State Board of Nursing (“Board”) protects the medical welfare of the people of Arizona.
 They do this by ensuring each professional who holds a license as a nurse in Arizona can practice safely.
-If the Board believes a nurse is not able to practice safely, they can initiate a summary suspension.
+If the Board believes a nurse cannot practice safely, they can initiate a summary suspension.

 - Substance Abuse